 My weekend trip has come about because my boyfriend wants to explore the city’s connections to one of its most famous sons: Arts and Crafts architect and designer Ernest Gimson.
 It’s also happening because I’ve been a bit obsessed with Richard III since reading Shakespeare’s play of the same name in high school.
 When the king’s remains—which had been missing for over 500 years—were suddenly discovered under a parking lot in Leicester in 2012 I made a mental note to visit someday.

 So now we’re off on our weekend getaway.
-We travel by train thanks to the sponsorship of a new independent train booking company called ticketclever, which finds cheaper train prices for journeys across the country with no card or booking fees.
-In just over an hour, we get from London to Leicester and start exploring.
+In just over an hour on the train, we get from London to Leicester and start exploring.

 And there’s a lot more to explore than I imagined.
 I had worried that there wouldn’t be enough things to do in Leicester to keep us busy for two days, but we end up having the opposite problem.